cog/Games-Cards-ShuffleTrack/README.md

     $deck->find_card_before( 'KH' );

 If the specified card is on the bottom of the deck you will get the card on the top of the deck.

+### distance

+Find the distance between two cards.

+To find the distance between the Ace of Spades and the King of Hearts:

+    $deck->distance( 'AS', 'KH' );

+If the King of Hearts is just after the Ace of Spades, then the result is 1.
+If it's immediately before, the result is -1.

 # AUTHOR